awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

      tar xzvf backup.tar.gz
      ```

-## Create a MySQL or MariaDB DB instance and import data from your Amazon EC2 instance<a name="MySQL.Procedural.Importing.Create.RDS.Database"></a>
+## Create a MySQL or MariaDB database and import data from your Amazon EC2 instance<a name="MySQL.Procedural.Importing.Create.RDS.Database"></a>

-By creating a MariaDB or MySQL DB instance in the same AWS Region as your Amazon EC2 instance, you can import the database backup file from EC2 faster than over the internet\.
+By creating a MariaDB DB instance, a MySQL DB instance, or a MySQL Multi\-AZ DB cluster in the same AWS Region as your Amazon EC2 instance, you can import the database backup file from EC2 faster than over the internet\.

-![\[Import the backup from the EC2 instance to the MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_4.png)
+![\[Import the backup from the EC2 instance to the MySQL database\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_4.png)

-### To create a MariaDB or MySQL DB instance and import your data<a name="MySQL.Procedural.Importing.Create.RDS.Database.Procedure"></a>
+### To create a MariaDB or MySQL database and import your data<a name="MySQL.Procedural.Importing.Create.RDS.Database.Procedure"></a>

-1. Determine which DB instance class and what amount of storage space is required to support the expected workload for this Amazon RDS DB instance\.
+1. Determine which DB instance class and what amount of storage space is required to support the expected workload for this Amazon RDS database\.
 As part of this process, decide what is sufficient space and processing capacity for your data load procedures\.
 Also decide what is required to handle the production workload\.
 You can estimate this based on the size and resources of the source MariaDB or MySQL database\.
 For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

-1. Determine if Amazon RDS provisioned I/O operations per second \(IOPS\) is required to support the workloads\.
-Provisioned IOPS storage delivers fast throughput for online transaction processing \(OLTP\) workloads, which are I/O intensive\.
-For more information, see [Provisioned IOPS SSD storage](CHAP_Storage.md#USER_PIOPS)\.

-1. Open the [Amazon RDS console](https://console.aws.amazon.com/rds/)\.
-In the upper\-right corner, choose the AWS Region that contains your Amazon EC2 instance\.
+1. Create a DB instance or Multi\-AZ DB cluster in the AWS Region that contains your Amazon EC2 instance\.

-1. In the navigation pane, choose **Databases**\.

-1. Choose **Create database**, and then go through the steps to choose options for your DB instance:

-   1. Make sure that **Standard Create** is chosen\.

-   1. In the **Engine options** section, choose **MySQL** or **MariaDB**, as appropriate\.
+   To create a MySQL Multi\-AZ DB cluster, follow the instructions in [Creating a Multi\-AZ DB cluster](create-multi-az-db-cluster.md)\.

+   To create a MariaDB or MySQL DB instance, follow the instructions in [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md) and use the following guidelines:
-   1. For **Version**, choose the version that is compatible with your source MySQL instance, as follows:
+   + Specify a DB engine version that is compatible with your source DB instance, as follows:
      + If your source instance is MySQL 5\.5\.x, the Amazon RDS DB instance must be MySQL\.
      + If your source instance is MySQL 5\.6\.x or 5\.7\.x, the Amazon RDS DB instance must be MySQL or MariaDB\.
      + If your source instance is MySQL 8\.0\.x, the Amazon RDS DB instance must be MySQL 8\.0\.x\.
      + If your source instance is MariaDB 5\.5 or higher, the Amazon RDS DB instance must be MariaDB\.

-   1. In the **Templates** section, choose **Dev/Test** to skip configuring Multi\-AZ deployment and provisioned IOPS storage\.

-   1. In the **Settings** section, specify the requested **DB instance identifier** and user information\.

-   1. In the **DB instance class** and **Storage** sections, specify the DB instance class and allocated storage size that you want\.

-   1. In the **Availability & durability** section, choose **Do not create a standby instance** for **Multi\-AZ deployment**\.

-   1. In the **Connectivity** section, choose the same virtual private cloud \(VPC\) and VPC security group as for your Amazon EC2 instance\.
+   + Specify the same virtual private cloud \(VPC\) and VPC security group as for your Amazon EC2 instance\.
 This approach ensures that your Amazon EC2 instance and your Amazon RDS instance are visible to each other over the network\.
-Set **Publicly accessible** to **Yes**\.
+Make sure your DB instance is publicly accessible\.
 To set up replication with your source database as described later, your DB instance must be publicly accessible\.

-      Use the default values for the other settings in this section\.

-      In the **Backup** section, set the backup retention period to **0 days**\.

-      Use the default values for the other settings in this section\.

-   1. Open the **Additional configuration** section, and specify an **Initial database name**\.

-      Set the **Backup retention period** to **0 days**

-      Use the default values for the other settings in this section\.

-   1. Choose **Create database**\.

-      Your new DB instance appears in the **Databases** list with the status **Creating**\.
-Wait for the **Status** of your new DB instance to show as **Available**\.

-   Don't configure multiple Availability Zones, backup retention, or read replicas until after you have imported the database backup\.
-When that import is done, you can set Multi\-AZ and backup retention the way that you want them for the production instance\.
-For a detailed walkthrough of creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+   + Don't configure multiple Availability Zones, backup retention, or read replicas until after you have imported the database backup\.
+When that import is completed, you can configure Multi\-AZ and backup retention for the production instance\.

-1. Review the default configuration options for the Amazon RDS DB instance\.
-In the RDS console navigation pane, choose **Parameter groups**, and then choose the magnifying glass icon next to the **default\.mysqlx\.x** or **default\.mariadbx\.x** parameter group\.
-If this parameter group doesn't have the configuration options that you want, find a different one that does or create a new parameter group\.
+1. Review the default configuration options for the Amazon RDS database\.
+If the default parameter group for the database doesn't have the configuration options that you want, find a different one that does or create a new parameter group\.
 For more information on creating a parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

-   To use a different parameter group than the default, associate it with your Amazon RDS DB instance\.
-For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-1. Connect to the new Amazon RDS DB instance as the master user\.
+1. Connect to the new Amazon RDS database as the master user\.
 Create the users required to support the administrators, applications, and services that need to access the instance\.
-The host name for the Amazon RDS DB instance is the **Endpoint** value for this instance without including the port number\.
-An example is `mysampledb.claxc2oy9ak1.us-west-2.rds.amazonaws.com`\.
-You can find the endpoint value in the instance details in the Amazon RDS Management Console\.
+The hostname for the Amazon RDS database is the **Endpoint** value for this instance without including the port number\.
+An example is `mysampledb.123456789012.us-west-2.rds.amazonaws.com`\.
+You can find the endpoint value in the database details in the Amazon RDS Management Console\.

 1. Connect to your Amazon EC2 instance\.
 For more information, see [Connect to your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) in the *Amazon Elastic Compute Cloud User Guide for Linux*\.

-1. Connect to your Amazon RDS DB instance as a remote host from your Amazon EC2 instance using the `mysql` command\.
+1. Connect to your Amazon RDS database as a remote host from your Amazon EC2 instance using the `mysql` command\.
 The following is an example\.

    ```
    mysql -h host_name -P 3306 -u db_master_user -p
    ```

-   The host name is the DNS name from the Amazon RDS DB instance endpoint\.
+   The hostname is the Amazon RDS database endpoint\.

 1. At the `mysql` prompt, run the `source` command and pass it the name of your database dump file to load the data into the Amazon RDS DB instance:
    + For SQL format, use the following command\.